-- Influenza activity remained at inter-seasonal levels in week 41. - One influenza case was reported during week 41, an influenza A (H1N1)pdm09. - Since the beginning of the season, two influenza cases have been reported, one influenza A(H1N1)pdm09 and one influenza A(unsubtyped).
+- Influenza activity remained at inter-seasonal levels in week 42. - No influenza cases were reported during week 42. - Since the beginning of the season, two influenza cases have been reported, one influenza A(H1N1)pdm09 and one influenza A(unsubtyped).